-Pine Tree Farming with Short Rotations – A New Normal?
+Pine Tree Farming with Short Rotations –

 The traditional long-term rotation ages for pine plantations in the southeast will always be an option for timberland owners as long as there are sawmills and premium paid for sawtimber products.